pdwrc/rc-light-controller/README.md

 ## Power supply

+The "6V" in the schematic refers to whatever voltage your BEC is running at.

 The Pico requires an input voltage of no more than 5.5V, but will operate on anything above 1.8V.
 RC BECs typically run at between 5V and 8V, so if you are running at more than 5.5V, you will need some way of dropping the supply voltage.